truongsonghiep/journey-to-the-west/chapter_001.md

 12
 He's fated to live in this place,
 Sent by a king to god's palace.
 Look at him!
 He closed his eyes, crouched low, and with one leap he jumped straight through the waterfall.
 Opening his eyes at once and raising his head to look around, he saw that there was neither water nor waves inside, only a gleaming, shining bridge.
 He paused to collect himself and looked more carefully again: it was a bridge made of sheet iron.
 The water beneath it surged through a hole in the rock to reach the outside, filling in all the space under the arch.
 With bent body he climbed on the bridge, looking about as he walked, and discovered a beautiful place that seemed to be some kind of residence.
 Then he saw

-Fresh mosses piling up indigo,
+*Fresh mosses piling up indigo,<br>
-White clouds like jade afloat,
+White clouds like jade afloat,<br>
-And luminous sheens of mist and smoke;
+And luminous sheens of mist and smoke;<br>
-Empty windows, quiet rooms,
+Empty windows, quiet rooms,<br>
-And carved flowers growing smoothly on benches;
+And carved flowers growing smoothly on benches;<br>
-Stalactites suspended in milky caves;
+Stalactites suspended in milky caves;<br>
-Rare blossoms voluminous over the ground.
+Rare blossoms voluminous over the ground.<br>
-Pans and stoves near the wall show traces of fire;
+Pans and stoves near the wall show traces of fire;<br>
-Bottles and cups on the table contain left overs.
+Bottles and cups on the table contain left overs.<br>
-The stone seats and beds were truly lovable;
+The stone seats and beds were truly lovable;<br>
-The stone pots and bowls were more praiseworthy.
+The stone pots and bowls were more praiseworthy.<br>
-There were, furthermore, a stalk or two of tall bamboos, And three or five sprigs of plum flowers.
+There were, furthermore, a stalk or two of tall bamboos,<br>
+And three or five sprigs of plum flowers.<br>
-With a few green pines always draped in rain,
+With a few green pines always draped in rain,<br>
-This whole place indeed resembled a home.
+This whole place indeed resembled a home.*

 After staring at the place for a long time, he jumped across the middle of the bridge and looked left and right.
 There in the middle was a stone tablet on which was inscribed in regular, large letters:

-The Blessed Land of Flower- Fruit Mountain,
+***The Blessed Land of Flower- Fruit Mountain,<br>
-The Cave Heaven of Water-Curtain Cave.
+The Cave Heaven of Water-Curtain Cave.***

-Beside himself with delight, the stone monkey quickly turned around to go back out and, closing his eyes and crouching again, leaped out of the water.
-“A great stroke of luck,” he exclaimed with two loud guffaws, *"a great stroke of luck!”
+Beside himself with delight, the stone monkey quickly turned around to go back out and, closing his eyes and crouching again, leaped out of the water. *"A great stroke of luck,"* he exclaimed with two loud guffaws, *"a great stroke of luck!”
 The other monkeys surrounded him and asked, *"How is it inside?
 How deep is the water?"*
 The stone monkey replied, *"There isn't any water at all.
 There's a sheet iron